Table of Contents

 To stop counting calories you need to:

-- Identify why you are counting calories
+- Identify calorie counting triggers

 - Challenge food guilt associated with high-calorie foods